New Authentic Taco Eatery in Ulster County Getting Rave Reviews - NewsBreak

 Massive Toy Show Coming to Newburgh, New York This Month

-Whether you are a serious collector or you are looking for that toy you loved when you were a kid you might be able to find it in Newburgh later on this month.
+Whether you are a serious collector or you are looking for that toy you loved when you were a kid, you might be able to find it in Newburgh later this month.
 I'm a comic book collector.
 I don't get to shops and shows as often as I would like to but I recently stopped by a small convention at the VFW in Beacon.
 They had a good mix of vendors that had old comic books and some old collectible toys.
 I was impressed with the goods but everyone there kept asking me if I was going to The Newburgh Toy Show.
-I apparently what I was looking at was just the tip of the iceberg.

 IN THIS ARTICLE